iamkroot/yahallo/README.md

 * [ ] `--replace` support for `yahallod`
 * [ ] Allow using session bus in `yahallod` (for testing)
 * [ ] Benchmark and reduce latency
-* [ ] Daemon should watch the known faces file for changes and reload autoreload
+* [ ] Daemon should watch the known faces file for changes and autoreload
+* [ ] Look into other image resizing methods (Linear, Cubic, etc.)